-A key issue I address is how productivity became the sole index of workplace success.
+Thanks for visiting.
+A key issue I address in my research is how productivity became the sole index of workplace success.
 To focus on this, my Imperial College PhD research examines work efficiency and incentive methods in industrial Britain from 1900-50.
 This was not only an important crucible for the forging of modern work methods but also offers the only adequate historical parallel with the tumultuous events of 2008 to date.

 Charlie Chaplin in Modern Times (1934)